For the first time in American history, this year a woman might win the Presidency.

 So, is America ready to embrace a female President?
 Furthermore, will America change from a society where women still make 78 cents to every dollar a man makes?

-Over the past 5-6 decades, women have become more and more accustomed to pulling their weight in the workplace, so perhaps its time to question the evolution of America’s family dynamics today.
-Whereas once upon a time, women were expected to only account for “household duties,” today women have taken on a new role in the modern American family.
-This shift towards bread winning is in many ways partially signified by Hillary Clinton’s brave and bold, campaign for President this year.
+Over the past 5-6 decades women have grown more accustomed to pulling their weight in the workplace.
+For this reason, Americans today are questioning the evolution of America’s family dynamic.
+Whereas once upon a time, women were expected to only account for “household duties,” today women have taken on a whole new role in the American family.
+This shift towards “bread winning,” is in many ways signified by Hillary Clinton’s 2017 campaign.

-Henceforth, in many ways I believe this “new age,” “war on women,” is in many cases a bi-product of women themselves….
+Henceforth, I believe the “new age war on women,” is in many ways a bi-product of women themselves….

-While this “war on women” is perhaps not as cut and dry, as prior movements for equality.
-This movement’s substance is none the less important, particularly in the wake of an ever “evolving,” American family dynamic.
+While today’s “war on women” is perhaps not as cut and dry as prior movements for equality, this movement’s substance is none the less important.

-Now, with all that being said, should people vote for Hillary Clinton in the upcoming presidential election strictly based upon her gender?
+Now, with that being said;…..
+Should America vote for Hillary Clinton in the upcoming Presidential election, simply because she’s a woman?
 Absolutely not.

 By: William Larsen